filtron/MarkovKernels.jl/README.md

 \pi(x) = \mathcal{N}(x ; \mu  , \Sigma ),
 $$

-the explicit expression for the probability density function  depends on whether $x$ takes valued in real-valued or complex-valued Euvlidean space.
+the explicit expression for the probability density function  depends on whether $x$ takes valued in real-valued or complex-valued Euclidean space.

 * Types: